 Roldan said in the TikTok that they were frustrated they had to accept the University’s second proposal — which was approved exactly one week after the first was rejected — because they felt the administration did not move enough on issues such as increased COVID-19 testing and anti-policing initiatives.

-But the looming threat of the University’s injunction, which University President Mark Schlissel filed with the Washtenaw County Circuit Court Tuesday in hopes of mandating the graduate student instructors and graduate student staff assistants GEO represents to return to work, ultimately pushed members to accept the proposal, despite feeling it did not meet enough of their expectations.
+But members say the looming threat of the University’s injunction, which President Mark Schlissel filed with the Washtenaw County Circuit Court Tuesday in hopes of mandating the graduate students GEO represents return to work, ultimately pushed them to accept the proposal, despite feeling it did not meet enough of their expectations.

 “Because it was very obviously a bad offer, there was not a single argument that was like, ‘This is a good deal, we should take it,’” Rackham student Dawn Kaczmar said.
 “All of it was weighing the risks of harm that would come to us if we didn’t.”

-GEO asked for the universal right to work remotely, added support for international students and diverted police funds when it began its strike last week.
-The strike, which had virtual and in-person picketing, and the union’s demands were both shaped and prompted by the ongoing COVID-19 pandemic.
+GEO asked for more COVID-19 testing, the universal right to work remotely, added support for international students and diverted police funds when it began its strike last week.
+With virtual and in-person picketing, the strike was both shaped and prompted by the ongoing COVID-19 pandemic.

 Members of the union say they accepted the University’s proposal begrudgingly and because they felt like they were running out of options.
 In interviews with The Michigan Daily, multiple graduate students echoed the same sentiment: They would not have accepted the University’s proposal were it not for rising concerns of retaliation and an impending injunction ruling.

 Regarding the accepted proposal, GEO spokesperson Leah Bernardo-Ciddio said the end result wasn’t the union’s preferred position.